 You can’t keep up with everything your child is doing online every day.
-But you can establish guidelines with your child about safe and responsible use of social networking sites.
+But you can build trust by having regular, respectful conversations with your child that show him you understand how important social networking is to him.

-It’s a good idea to get to know the sites your child is using.
-Ask him to show you what sites are popular or how parts of his favourite site or app work, or to explain to you what teenagers like to do online.
-Avoid directly asking to see his social networking page, because he might feel you’re intruding.
+It’s also a good idea to get to know the sites your child is using.
+Ask your child to show you what sites are popular or how parts of her favourite site or app work.
+If your child is over 13, avoid directly asking to see her social networking page, because she might feel you’re intruding.

-Getting your own social networking page will also help you get to know and understand the process of social networking.
+Creating your own profile on a social networking site will also help you get to know and understand how sites work.
 Encourage your child to be your online friend.
 But respect your child’s privacy by not posting on his timeline or making comments on his posts – he might find this embarrassing and might not want to stay connected with you online.

 - Check that the social networking sites your child wants to use are appropriate for her age.
 For example, to have a Facebook account you need to be 13 or older.

-- Negotiate some guidelines with your child about when it’s OK to use social networking sites.
-For example, you might both decide that the chat feature needs to be turned off when it’s time to do homework.
+- Negotiate guidelines with your child about when it’s OK to use social networking sites.
+For example, you might both decide that the message feature needs to be turned off when it’s time to do homework.

-Some parents have found that it’s useful to work with their child to draw up a contract that covers internet or smart phone use.
+Some parents have found that it’s useful to work with their child to draw up an agreement that covers internet or smartphone use.

-- Your child should keep his passwords and log-in details private and secret from his friends.
-He should also make sure he logs out after using public computers, such as at a library.
+- Keep passwords and log-in details private and secret.
+Your child should also make sure he logs out after using public computers, such as at a library.

-- Talk with your child about considering her reputation and those of her peers when uploading photos and making comments.
-Encourage her to think carefully about any comments, images or videos she wants to post.
-Ask her to think about whether there would be anyone who might be offended by the post or use it to humiliate or bully her or someone else.
-As a general guideline, if your child wouldn’t do or say something in front of a live audience, she shouldn’t put it on her page.
+- Ask your child to think about whether there would be anyone who might be offended by a post or use it to humiliate or bully him or someone else.
+As a general guideline, if your child wouldn’t do or say something in front of a live audience, he shouldn’t put it on his profile.
 This also goes for images, videos and information about friends.

-- Your child should be aware of the consequences that might occur if he posts provocative or embarrassing photos of himself or others online.
-He might also like to think about what might happen if he poses for inappropriate photos in real life, such as at parties.
-Read our article on sexting for more information.
+- Your child should be aware of the consequences of posting provocative or embarrassing photos of herself or others online.
+She might also like to think about what might happen if she poses for inappropriate photos in real life, such as at parties.

 - If your child wants to meet with someone he knows only online and not in real life, discourage it.
 Talk to your child about internet risks and meeting people he doesn’t personally know.